-6.1.
-The Neighborhood Council must set up a digital media administrator email address for account setup, monitoring, and access.
+- 6.1.
+All Neighborhood Council Digital Communications must utilize official neighborhood councilcontact information (e.g., a specially established neighborhood council administrator emailaddress) The Neighborhood Council must set up a digital media administrator email address for account setup, monitoring, and access.
 The use of personal email accounts or personal phone numbers is not allowed for the purpose of setting up a Neighborhood Council Digital Communications account.
-When the social media platform requires an individual's name or other personal information associated with the account, the creator of the account must obtain approval from the Department.
+When the social media platform requires an individual's name or other personal information associated with the account, the creator of the account must obtain approval from the Department. - 6.2.
 The Administrator must provide access, login, and password information to the Neighborhood Council President/Chair and Vice-President/Vice-Chair, upon the effective date of this policy.
 They may also choose to share with their NEA or the designated employee of the Department.
 Any changes in login, password, or administrator access information must be reported immediately to all aforementioned persons.
-The security of this login information is also paramount to ensure there is no unauthorized access to the account. (a).
+The security of this login information is also paramount to ensure there is no unauthorized access to the account.
+The Department would retain this information primarily for security purposes and to assist the neighborhood council inregaining access to their accounts.

+(a).
 Failure to provide this information by Account Administrator or person currently designated with responsibility for digital media accounts could result in exhaustive efforts for the Neighborhood Council, as deemed necessary by the Department.

-6.2.
+6.3.
 The establishment of a Neighborhood Council Digital Communications account must be approved by official action of the neighborhood council.
 A neighborhood council shall not establish or authorize Digital Communications accounts for its committees or any other groups.
 All Digital Communications shall originate from the neighborhood council, acting through its board, and not any committee or any other group.

-6.3.
+6.4.
 A neighborhood council should have as few Neighborhood Council Digital Communications accounts as possible to ensure accuracy of content and regular moderation.
 A neighborhood council may have multiple accounts if it can be demonstrated that more than one account will effectively serve the neighborhood council's goals.
 A Neighborhood Council should strive to remove, close, or delete dormant or unused accounts and report "spoof", "imposter", or unapproved accounts.